-For that indicator, The World Bank provides data for India from 1970 to 2016.
-The average value for India during that period was 9.24 percent with a minumum of 2.76 percent in 2001 and a maximum of 23.78 percent in 2012.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 1970 to 2019.
+The average value for India during that period was 9.85 percent with a minimum of 2.76 percent in 2001 and a maximum of 23.78 percent in 2012.

 Definition: Short-term debt includes all debt having an original maturity of one year or less and interest in arrears on long-term debt.
 Total external debt is debt owed to nonresidents repayable in currency, goods, or services.
 Total external debt is the sum of public, publicly guaranteed, and private nonguaranteed long-term debt, use of IMF credit, and short-term debt.